YUNSUCHO/Adversarial-Pose-Estimation-with-LSP-dataset/README.md

 - OpenCV
 - Numpy
 - Scipy-images
 - ```The list of dependencies can be found in the the requirements.txt file.
-Simply use pip install -r requirements.txt to install them.```
+Simply use pip install -r requirements-pytorch-posenet.txt to install them.```

 ## Getting Started